 Admittedly, The thought of escaping all of the insanity of city life and also the psycho world of the internet does appeal to me greatly on certain days.
 On those days, a small secluded cabin like this looks like paradise.

-Sometimes, just a field of little white flowers can take my breathe away.
+Sometimes, just a field of little white flowers can sometimes take my breathe away.

 Daisy in a Storm.